CodeCraftersLLC/local-voice-mcp/README.md

 ## Quickstart

-Note: the env variables are optional
+The package includes a high-quality female reference voice that's used by default.
+All environment variables are optional.

 ```json
 {